Spain's cancelled bull-running fiesta leaves streets empty, feelings mixed

-PAMPLONA, Spain, July 7 (Reuters) - In a normal year, the streets of Pamplona would have been packed on Wednesday, with white clad revellers celebrating Spain's San Fermin bull-running festival.
+PAMPLONA, Spain (Reuters) - In a normal year, the streets of Pamplona would have been packed on Wednesday, with white clad revellers celebrating Spain’s San Fermin bull-running festival.

 But they were quiet, after authorities cancelled the fiesta for the second year in a row - the first such occurrence since Spain’s civil war in the 1930s - over COVID-19 concerns.